 - Set up automatic payments to prevent missing due dates by accident.

 - Schedule payment reminders on your smart phone or online calendar.

 Pay Down Credit Card Debt

 You probably already know that paying down credit card debt can save you money in interest.
-(The average credit card interest rate is just under 16% according to the Federal Reserve at the time of this writing.)
+(The average credit card interest rate is just over 16% according to the Federal Reserve, but will be increasing in 2022.)
 What you might not realize is that reducing credit card debt might also improve your credit score.